I Finally Found the Right Career After Embracing My Introversion

 Are you an introvert struggling to find the right career?
 Here’s what I suggest:

-As an introvert, you may never be a superstar networker or able to effortlessly charm strangers at a party — and that’s okay!
-Stop agonizing over your “weaknesses” and start celebrating your strengths (because we introverts have them in spades).
+As an introvert, you may never be a superstar networker or someone who effortlessly charms strangers at a party — and that’s okay!
+Stop agonizing over your “weaknesses” and start celebrating your strengths (because we introverts have plenty of them).

-Once you’ve given your mindset a makeover, become strategic.
-Reflect on the tasks and activities that you enjoy (both at work and in your personal life).
-Notice that I didn’t say focus on what you’re good at.
-If you enjoy doing something — for example, computer programming or copyediting — you can always get better at it by practicing or taking a class.
-But if you focus purely on the skills you currently have, you may go down a path that’s not right for you.
+Once you’ve given your mindset a makeover, it’s time to get strategic.
+Reflect on the tasks and activities you genuinely enjoy — both at work and in your personal life.
+Notice I didn’t say “focus on what you’re good at.”
+If you enjoy something — like computer programming or copyediting — you can always improve with practice or by taking a class.
+But if you only focus on your current skill set, you might head down a path that isn’t right for you.

 The Journey Made Me Stronger

-Would I have been able to reach this point in life if I were an extrovert?
-A place where I fit, where I have the tools before me to make a solid contribution to others?
+Would I have reached this point in life if I were an extrovert — a place where I fit, where I have the tools to make a meaningful contribution to others?
 Probably.
-But I doubt I would have first gone through the journey of embracing who I was.
-It is an extrovert’s world, after all, and I don’t think extroverts have to wrestle with feelings of isolation in the same way.
+But I doubt I would’ve taken the same journey of learning to embrace who I am.
+It’s an extrovert’s world, after all, and I don’t think extroverts wrestle with feelings of isolation in quite the same way.

 I’m glad I did, though.
-The journey has made me stronger and more confident in who I am.
+The journey made me stronger and more confident in who I am.
 I used to think I might be different.
-Now I know I am — and I am the better for it.
+Now I know I am — and I’m better for it.

 You might like: